dim2r/tcp_tee/README.md

               ./request.log
               ./responce.log
 ```
-Tcp_tee utility listens on some tcp port (8080 by default) and forwards all data to some server (127.0.0.1:80 by default).
+Tcp_tee utility listens on some tcp port (8080 by default) and forwards all data to a server you want (127.0.0.1:80 by default).
 Tcp_tee saves all transmitted data to .log files.

 It is usefull to quickly monitor http traffic.
 ```